NREL/ReEDS-2.0/README.md

 The Regional Energy Deployment System (ReEDS) India model is a capacity planning and dispatch model for the Indian electricity system.

-As NREL&#39;s flagship long-term power sector model, ReEDS has served as the primary analytic tool for many studies ([https://www.nrel.gov/analysis/reeds/publications.html](https://www.nrel.gov/analysis/reeds/publications.html)) of important energy sector research questions, including clean energy policy, renewable grid integration, technology innovation, and forward-looking issues of the generation and transmission infrastructure.
+As NLR&#39;s flagship long-term power sector model, ReEDS has served as the primary analytic tool for many studies ([https://www.nrel.gov/analysis/reeds/publications.html](https://www.nrel.gov/analysis/reeds/publications.html)) of important energy sector research questions, including clean energy policy, renewable grid integration, technology innovation, and forward-looking issues of the generation and transmission infrastructure.
 The ReEDS India model extends this capability to investigate critical power sector question for India.

 ReEDS uses high spatial resolution and high-fidelity modeling.
 Though it covers a broad geographic and technological scope, ReEDS is designed to reflect the regional attributes of energy production and consumption.
 Unique among long-term capacity expansion models, ReEDS possesses advanced algorithms and data to represent the cost and value of variable renewable energy; the full suite of other major generation technologies, including fossil and nuclear; and transmission and storage expansion options.
-Used in combination with other NREL tools, data, and expertise, ReEDS can provide objective and comprehensive electricity system futures.
+Used in combination with other NLR tools, data, and expertise, ReEDS can provide objective and comprehensive electricity system futures.

 <a name="Software"></a>
 # Required Software

-The ReEDS model is written primarily in GAMS with auxiliary modules written in Python and R. At present, NREL uses the following software versions: GAMS 24.7.4; Python 3.6.5; R 3.4.4;.
-Other versions of these software may be compatible with ReEDS, but NREL has not tested other versions at this time.
+The ReEDS model is written primarily in GAMS with auxiliary modules written in Python and R. At present, NLR uses the following software versions: GAMS 24.7.4; Python 3.6.5; R 3.4.4;.
+Other versions of these software may be compatible with ReEDS, but NLR has not tested other versions at this time.

 GAMS is a mathematical programming software from the GAMS Development Corporation. &quot;The use of GAMS beyond the limits of the free demo system requires the presence of a valid GAMS license file.&quot; [[1](https://www.gams.com/latest/docs/UG_License.html)] The ReEDS model requires the GAMS Base Module and a linear programming (LP) solver (e.g., CPLEX).
 The LP solver should be connected to GAMS with either a GAMS/Solver license or a GAMS/Solver-Link license. &quot;A GAMS/Solver connects the GAMS Base module to a particular solver and includes a license for this solver to be used through GAMS.
 It is not necessary to install additional software.
 A GAMS/Solver-Link connects the GAMS Base Module to a particular solver, but does not include a license for the solver.
 It may be necessary to install additional software before the solver can be used.&quot; [[2](https://www.gams.com/products/buy-gams/)]

-NREL subscribes to the GAMS/CPLEX license for the LP solver, but open-source and free, internet-based services are also available.
+NLR subscribes to the GAMS/CPLEX license for the LP solver, but open-source and free, internet-based services are also available.
 The [_COIN-OR Optimization Suite_](https://www.coin-or.org/downloading/) includes open-source solvers that can be linked with GAMS through the GAMS Base Module.
-NREL has not tested the performance of these open-source solvers for ReEDS.
+NLR has not tested the performance of these open-source solvers for ReEDS.
 The [_NEOS Server_](https://neos-server.org/neos/) is a free, internet-based service for solving numerical optimization problems.
 Links with NEOS can be made through [_KESTREL_](https://www.gams.com/latest/docs/S_KESTREL.html) which is included in GAMS Base Module.
 In its current form, ReEDS cannot be solved using NEOS due to the 16 MB limit on submissions to the server.
 However, modifications _could_ be made to ReEDS to _potentially_ reduce the data below to the required submission size.

 Python is &quot;an object-oriented programming language, comparable to Perl, Ruby, Scheme, or Java.&quot; [[3](https://wiki.python.org/moin/BeginnersGuide/Overview)] &quot; Python is developed under an OSI-approved open source license, making it freely usable and distributable, even for commercial use.
 Python&#39;s license is administered by the Python Software Foundation.&quot; [[4](https://www.python.org/about/)].
-NREL uses Conda to build the python environment necessary for ReEDS.
+NLR uses Conda to build the python environment necessary for ReEDS.
 Conda is a &quot;package, dependency and environment management for any language.&quot; [[5](https://docs.conda.io/en/latest/)]

 &quot;R is a language and environment for statistical computing and graphics…R is available as Free Software under the terms of the Free Software Foundation&#39;s GNU General Public License in source code form.&quot; [[6](https://www.r-project.org/about.html)]